itsdanli/dan_blog/_books/quotes.markdown

 ---

-“Caed Budris says, “Happiness is the space between one desire being fulfilled and a new desire forming.”
+“Happiness is the space between one desire being fulfilled and a new desire forming.” - Caed Budris

-“Plants are born tender and pliant;
-dead, they are brittle and dry.
-Thus whoever is stiff and inflexible is a disciple of death.
-Whoever is soft and yielding
-is a disciple of life.
-The hard and stiff will be broken.
-The soft and supple will prevail.
-—LAO TZU”

 “When angry, count to 10 before you speak.
 If very angry, a hundred” - Thomas Jefferson